-31 Appendix 10 shows City of Seattle WMBE utilization data for CWA vs. non-CWA.
+30 Appendix 10 shows City of Seattle WMBE utilization data for CWA vs. non-CWA.

-32 See Appendix 8.
+31 See Appendix 8.

-33 There are no known projects funded with conditions that prohibit application of a SCWA.
+32 There are no known projects funded with conditions that prohibit application of an SCWA.
 The King County Directors Association, established by RCW 28, is the most likely example of a pre-existing condition that would prohibit adding the SCWA onto the project.
 This limitation is most likely on small projects such as roofing.